Wastewater reuse: which countries are leading the way?

 In France, "reuse" remains underdeveloped.
 This is due to a lack of public awareness and strict regulations.
 Within the European Union, the May 21, 1991 directive stipulates that "waste water shall be reused where appropriate".
 Each European country therefore has its own regulations on wastewater reuse.

 France has thus defined the qualities required for the reuse of treated wastewater to irrigate crops or green spaces.
 Industry professionals are campaigning for a relaxation of the law, which frames wastewater reuse too strictly, above all for health reasons.
-The European Commission has recently taken up this issue and in 2018 issued a proposal for regulations dedicated to agricultural irrigation with the aim of facilitating the reuse of treated wastewater.
+The European Commission recently took up this issue and in 2018 issued a proposal for regulations dedicated to agricultural irrigation with the aim of facilitating the reuse of treated wastewater.

 Depending on the local regulatory context, wastewater reuse is experiencing uneven development worldwide.